 Civic and Professional Activities

-American Academy of Matrimonial Lawyers: Fellow, Vice President
+American Academy of Matrimonial Lawyers: Fellow, Immediate Past President

 Denver and Colorado Bar Associations: Member